Description

 Where EPS Grafit 50 mm Performs Best — Parapets, Secondary Layers, Tight Geometry

-The 50 mm board earns its place in four specific zones of a UK EWI build-up, all of them defined by the gap between detailing thicknesses and full main-wall primary insulation.
-Parapet and roof-edge upstands top the list: where the main wall insulation terminates at the roofline, the parapet itself becomes a continuous thermal bridge running the full length of the dwelling.
-Wrapping the parapet with 50 mm of graphite EPS brings that junction below the BR 443 default psi-values and protects the SAP improvement delivered by the main wall insulation below.
+The 50 mm board earns its place in four zones of a UK EWI build-up, all defined by the gap between detailing thicknesses and full main-wall primary insulation.
+Parapet and roof-edge upstands lead: where the main wall insulation terminates at the roofline, the parapet becomes a continuous thermal bridge running the full length of the dwelling.
+Wrapping it with 50 mm of graphite EPS brings that junction below the BR 443 default psi-values and protects the SAP improvement delivered by the main wall insulation below.

 Secondary overlays come next.
-On properties with ageing or incomplete cavity-wall insulation that still underperforms, a continuous external 50 mm graphite EPS layer eliminates residual cold bridges between existing cavity batts and creates a uniform thermal envelope across the entire façade.
-The composite assembly — partial cavity plus external 50 mm — can reach U-values in the 0.18 to 0.25 W/m²K band on the right substrate, bringing the wall within or close to current compliance thresholds without the depth of a full external retrofit.
+On properties with ageing or incomplete cavity-wall insulation that still underperforms, a continuous external 50 mm layer eliminates residual cold bridges between existing cavity batts and creates a uniform thermal envelope across the façade.
+The composite assembly of partial cavity plus external 50 mm can reach U-values in the 0.18 to 0.25 W/m²K band on the right substrate, bringing the wall within or close to current compliance thresholds without the depth of a full external retrofit.

 - Parapet and upstand wrapping: closing the thermal bridge at the roof edge where main wall insulation terminates.